eProsima/Integration-Service-docs/docs/communicatedds.rst

     :align: center

-With *Integration Service* we can configure two *endpoints* with a simple *transformation function* and our DDS world will communicate, directly and without change any of its configuration.
+With *Integration Service* we can configure two *endpoints* with a simple *transformation function* and our DDS world will communicate, directly and without changing its configuration.

 .. image:: DDS_WITH_IS.png
     :align: center